pamil/kamilkokot.com/content/blog/tame-behat-with-the-brand-new=symfony-extension/index.md

 ---
-title: Put Your Behat on Steroids with Symfony Extension
+title: Tame Behat with the Brand New Symfony Extension
 date: "2019-02-11"
 ---